voelzmo/codex/aws.md

 make: *** [deploy] Error 3
 ```

 Oh boy.
 That's a lot.
-Cloud Foundry must be compilicated.
+Cloud Foundry must be complicated.
 Looks like a lot of the fog_connection properties are all duplicates though, so lets fill out `properties.yml` with those:

 ```
 $ cat properties.yml